MCLD/greatreadingadventure/docs/technical/appsettings.md

 ## General settings

 - `GraConnectionStringName` - which connection string to use (either `SqlServer` or `SQLite`)
+- `GraCulture` - *optional* - defaults to "en-US", the culture to use for displaying things like dates and times - for valid options see the language tags listed in the Microsoft [National Language Support (NLS) API Reference](http://go.microsoft.com/fwlink/?LinkId=200048
 - `GraInitialAuthCode` - the Authorization Code entered to grant users full access to the site - **it's important that the default is not kept here**
 - `GraInitialProgramSetup` - *optional* - defaults to "multiple" which creates four age-based programs and sets up a point translation of one minute read equals one point, can also be set to "single" which creates one program and sets up a point translation of one book read equals one point
+- `GraReverseProxyAddress` - *optional* - if provided, internally the software will disregard proxy IP addresses
 - `GraRollingLogPath` - defaults to "shared/logs", a path to save a daily-rotating log file - if `GraInstanceName` is specified in `appsettings.json` it will be included in the log file name
-- `GraCulture` - *optional* - defaults to "en-US", the culture to use for displaying things like dates and times - for valid options see the language tags listed in the Microsoft [National Language Support (NLS) API Reference](http://go.microsoft.com/fwlink/?LinkId=200048
 - `GraSqlServer2008` - *optional* - if you are using SQL Server 2008, put text into this setting (any text will do)

 ## Default settings